Are you a beginner looking for top-notch blog writing tips?

 Amanda – Twenty Tiny Toes

 This doesn’t mean that you should copy someone else’s article.
 You definitely don’t want to plagiarize content, nor do you want to do the same thing that’s already been done.
-Instead, by checking out other popular posts by your peers, you will hopefully generate some creative ideas of your own!
+Instead, by checking out other popular posts by your peers, you will hopefully generate some creative ideas!

 9. Look for new ways to view old subjects